TasfiqulTapu/Code-Breaker-Bot/README.md

 Keep in mind your bot token should be kept secret and be careful who you share this with.

+## Some Secrets for you to find
+- Name of the protagonist
+- Phone number of the protagnist's loved one
+- The place where war broke out
+- Secret plan on Boshca to win the war
+- All of the endings.

 If theres any bug please let me know.  (๑•﹏•)